2025 GA dental plans and lowest available rates

 GA Dental Plan Costs

-The lowest premium along the plans examined was $8.95 a month for a dental discount plan, the Careington 500 Series Dental Savings.
+The lowest premium along the plans examined was $12.95 a month for a dental discount program, the Careington 500 Series Dental Savings.
 This is a program where members pay a monthly fee to gain access to a dental network that offers care at reduced cost.
 The most expensive plan was the Humana Extend 5000, that supplemented hearing and vision coverage to traditional dental at a combined cost of $99.99 a month.

-95 percent of the plans examined had an annual limit on how much the plan would pay for covered dental care.
+94 percent of the plans examined had an annual limit on how much the plan would pay for covered dental care.
 This cap is referred to as a maximum benefit.
-Among the forty Georgia plans that had a maximum benefit, the average annual payment limit was $1,953.
+Among the forty Georgia plans that had a maximum benefit, the average annual payment limit was $2,721.
 The most generous of these limits was $10,000, offered by NCD Complete by MetLife.

 Deductibles